w0301/preon-lang-compiler/README.md

 This document describes proposal for new language which will be implemented as part of diploma thesis.

-New language called **Preon** will provide mixtures of object-oriented and functional language features.
+New language called **Preon** will provide mixture of object-oriented and functional language features.
 In fact it will be *pure functional* language in which everything is polymorphic object.